patgpt/patgpt-portfolio-template/README.md

 # 🚀 PatGPT Portfolio Template

-🌌 A sleek Next.js 13 template designed for building futuristic apps.
+🌌 A sleek Next.js 13 portfolio template designed for building futuristic apps.
 Integrated with Radix UI and Tailwind CSS for an enhanced developer experience.

 ## 🚀 Getting Started